amplitude/amplitude-dev-center/docs/experiment/sdks/php-sdk.md

     | `bootstrap` | Bootstrap the client with an array of flag key to flag configuration | `[]` |

 !!!info "EU Data Center"
-    If you're using Amplitude's EU data center, configure the `serverUrl` option on initialization to `https://api.lab.eu.amplitude.com`
+    If you use Amplitude's EU data center, configure the `serverUrl` option on initialization to `https://api.lab.eu.amplitude.com`

 ### Start